top of page

 Embryos develop following a predefined set of rules, in a reproducible manner to allow the organisation of a functioning organism.

-We are interested in applying Computer Science to quantitatively characterise and understand this developmental reproducibility across spatial and temporal scales.
+In the group, we are interested in developing Computer Science methods to quantitatively characterise and understand this developmental reproducibility across spatial and temporal scales.

 We are pursuing two main research axes: